As a speaker at a virtual session, having the right equipment will help you keep your audience engaged.

 A desktop or laptop computer is the first tool you will need to run your presentation.

-Although most conferencing tools support older versions, it is recommended to update your chosen browser to the latest version for security and stability reasons.
+It is recommended to update your chosen browser to the latest version for security and stability reasons.

 Most computers have a built-in microphone that can be used to speak during your presentation.